andrescolodrero/loopback-connector-ibmi/README.md

 # Work in progress

+Lots of work to do.

+I just adapted the driver to Node4 and add "WITH NONE" to each create/update to avoid commit problems.
+This should be a feature.
+I also disabled some features (discovery and transaction) to make it works.

 #loopback-connector-ibm

 The `loopback-connector-ibmi` module is the LoopBack connector for DB2 for IBM i based on the project https://github.com/pierrickrouxel/loopback-connector-db2i